itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 }
 ```

-Add `eslint` and your source code directory to your lint script:
+Add an `eslint` command with your source code directory to your lint script:
 ```
 "scripts": {
   "lint": "eslint src"
 }
 ```

 Unlike `standard` or `snazzy`, you need to specify where eslint should look for your `.js` files.
-In the script above, eslint will check a directory called `src`
+In the script above, eslint will check a directory called `src`.
+You can add multiple directories separated by spaces.

 What if you use extensions like `.jsx` or `.es6`? `eslint` has a flag for that:
 ```